 The organizations have various methods to deploy cloud service resources namely- public private and hybrid cloud.
-Each of the three has its own set of advantages related to their performances, cost-effectiveness, scalability, cloud security practices and reliability.
-It is up to the enterprises to decide which of the three should be deployed based on the individual requirements.
+Each of the three has its own set of advantages related to its performances, cost-effectiveness, scalability, cloud security practices, and reliability.
+It is up to the enterprises to decide which of the three should be deployed based on individual requirements.
 This blog gives you an insight into what is public private and hybrid cloud and the differences between them in cloud computing technology.

 Definition of Public Cloud:

 Nowadays, cloud computing is a necessity for businesses.
 Cloud storage space and servers are now managed by third-party cloud service vendors and supplied over the web.
 Microsoft Azure, Amazon Web Services, Google Cloud, IBM Cloud are some popular examples of public cloud service providers.
 It is totally their responsibility to handle the cloud infrastructure like hardware, software, and other supporting systems.
 The benefit of cloud computing is that enterprises can share their storage, hardware, and network details with other cloud accounts or partners.
 Online accounts and services can be managed by web browsers.
 The online email, online storage, online Office applications, and the development and testing environments are serviced by the public clouds.

 - Costing Is Less – With public clouds, the enterprises will just have to pay for the services used in their businesses.
 There is no necessity to purchase any hardware or software with public cloud deployments.

 - Maintenance Cost Is Low – The maintenance of cloud storage infrastructure is done by the cloud service provider.
 The customers have to just enjoy the services offered by the service providers.